paulphilimone/sigeas-win/Sistema de Gestao de Assiduidade/Readme.txt

 - Notes onn future development.
   - Ter em conta Multiple Verification Modes, altera verifyMode number
-  - Bug planificacao de horario - its creating another horario semana (corrected)
   - Melhorar Device Update View
+  - Import Export (bug enrollNumber of DeviceUser is not exported to zxdb - some users wont collect data using mobile manager)
+  - Add saving dialog to "Guardar associacoes" on tableFuncionariosDeviceView

 - New Features
   - Add Device Capacity Warning (need to connect once or twice a week, create statistics of clocks per day)